Security work and civil contingency planning

 Stockholm is one of the world’s safest and most secure capitals.
 The City’s work on security and the ability to deal with crises is a prerequisite for Stockholm to maintain its attractiveness.

-The City’s security work is based on the City of Stockholm’s Security Programme 2020–2023, which has been adopted by the City Council.
-The programme applies to all of the City’s councils, committees and executive boards, and forms the basis of how all of the City’s operations plan, implement and develop their work on security.
+The City of Stockholm’s Security Programme, adopted by the City Council, applies to all municipal committees and companies.
+The programme forms the basis for how all operations in the City plan, implement and develop their work on security and civil preparedness.

 Governing principles

-When incidents occur, one important element of Swedish crisis management are three basic principles.
-These are central to the City of Stockholm’s management of disruptions and crises.
-In addition to the basic principles, there is a geographical area-based responsibility that aims to enable coordination of crisis management.
+When incidents occur, Swedish crisis management are guided by three governing principles.
+These principles are central to how the City of Stockholm manages disruptions and crises.
+In addition to these governing principles, there is a geographically-based responsibility structure that aims to enable coordination and cooperation of crisis response.

 The principle of responsibility

-The principle of responsibility means that those who are responsible for an operation under normal conditions continue to be so during a crisis.
-This also includes, if necessary, initiating and conducting collaboration.
+The principle of responsibility means that those who are responsible for operations under normal conditions retain that responsibility during a crisis.
+This also includes initiating and conducting collaboration when necessary.

-The principle of equality means that organisation and location should, as far as possible, function in the same way as under normal conditions.
+The principle of similarity means that, during a crisis, the organisation and location of operations should, as far as possible, function in the same way as under normal conditions.

 The principle of proximity

-The principle of proximity means that a crisis is managed where it occurs, by those most directly affected and responsible.
-This does not prevent the operation from collaborating and seeking help to deal with the crisis.
+The principle of proximity means that a crisis is managed where it occurs, by those who are most directly affected and responsible.
+This, however, does not hinder collaboration or seeking assistance when needed.

 Regional coordination

 Well-established collaboration with other actors, such as the emergency services, the Swedish Police Authority and other government agencies, regional actors, the business community and civil society, is a natural element of the City’s security work.
-It contributes to reducing both the risk and consequences of societal disruption throughout Stockholm.
+It contributes to reducing both the risk and consequences of disruptions and crises throughout Stockholm.

-One important element of the geographical area-based responsibility is undertaken by the City by participating in the development of regional collaboration within the framework of the Stockholm Resilience Region.
+Within the framework of the Stockholm Resilience Region (Samverkan Stockholmsregionen) relevant stakeholders in the Stockholm region have jointly developed procedures and working methods for cooperation and coordination during crises situations.
 The aim is to maintain a safe, secure and disruption-free region and more effective interventions if something happens.
-This also forms the basis of effective collaboration with the national level.
+Stockholm Resilience Region also lays the foundation for a well-functioning collaboration with the national level.

 Seveso facilities